 Traditionally, the next iPhones should be called the iPhone 7S and iPhone 7S Plus, which is exactly what Apple's Taiwan suppliers suggest will be the case with only one element changing: the processor.

-Despite our wishes however, many of the rumours point towards three phones: a iPhone 7S, 7S Plus and a third model, which is going by the name of the iPhone 8.
+Many of the rumours point towards three phones though: a iPhone 7S, 7S Plus and a third model, which is going by the name of the iPhone 8.
 Fast Company supports the claim of three iPhones this year, as does Bloomberg's Mark Gurman, both suggesting the same naming conventions of iPhone 7S, 7S Plus and iPhone 8.

 The iPhone 8 is rumoured to sit at the top of the range.
 It has also been called the iPhone X, which would also make sense given this is 10 in Roman numerals.

 Apple iPhone 7S, 7S Plus and iPhone 8: Release date

 - 6 September is our educated guess for a launch date